 Mykonos is fun-loving and fashionable, and packs quite the party punch.
-Trust me, I’ve done my time in Mykonos.
+Trust me; I’ve done my time in Mykonos.

 Of course, Mykonos is more than just a party spot.
 There are the famous windmills, the ruins of Delos, an archeological museum, and plenty of stunning and iconic white and blue architecture.

-While there are plenty of fun spots to stay in Mykonos, the real place to be is at the heart of it all—namely the beautiful and artsy commune of Chora, also called Mykonos Town.
+While there are plenty of fun spots to stay in Mykonos, the real place to be is at the heart of it all—namely, the beautiful and artsy commune of Chora, also called Mykonos Town.

 As a party island, you don’t want to miss out on the social scene.
 I adore the MyCocoon Hostel with its fun style and vibes.
-But if you want a bit of a breather, Airbnb might be for you.
+But if you want a bit of a breather, an Airbnb might be for you.
 If you want a little of both, go to the Ilio Maris hotel.